Stochastic Control Representations for Penalized Backward Stochastic Differential Equations: Application III: Multidimensional Reflected BSDE and Regime Switching

-\begin{assumption} \begin{itemize} \item The terminal data $\xi^i$ and the driver $f_s^i(y^i,z^i)$ satisfy Assumption \ref{Assumption}; \item The switching cost $(C^{ij})_{1\leq i,j\leq d}$ is a bounded $\mathbb{F}$-adapted process satisfying (i) $C^{ii}_t=0$; (ii) $\inf_{t\in[0,T]}C_t^{ij}\geq C>0$ for $i\neq j$; and (iii) $\inf_{t\in[0,T]}C_t^{ij}+C_t^{jl}-C_t^{il}\geq C>0$ for $i\neq j\neq l$. \end{itemize} \end{assumption}
+\begin{assumption} \begin{itemize} \item The terminal data $\xi^i$ and the driver $f_s^i(y,z)$ satisfy Assumption \ref{Assumption}; \item The switching cost $(C^{ij})_{1\leq i,j\leq d}$ is a bounded $\mathbb{F}$-adapted process satisfying (i) $C^{ii}_t=0$; (ii) $\inf_{t\in[0,T]}C_t^{ij}\geq C>0$ for $i\neq j$; and (iii) $\inf_{t\in[0,T]}C_t^{ij}+C_t^{jl}-C_t^{il}\geq C>0$ for $i\neq j\neq l$. \end{itemize} \end{assumption}

-The condition on the driver $f_s^i(y^i,z^i)$ could be relaxed.
-For example, in Hamad\`ene and Zhang \cite{Hamadene2} and Chassagneux et al \cite{ELIE}, the driver is even allowed to be coupled in $y$, i.e. having the form $f_s^i(y,z^i)$.
+In Hu and Tang \cite{Hu}, they further assume that $f^i_s(y,z)=f^i_s(y^i,z^i)$ so that (\ref{MRBSDE1}) admits a solution.
+This condition was relaxed in Hamad\`ene and Zhang \cite{Hamadene2} and Chassagneux et al \cite{ELIE}, where the driver is even allowed to be coupled in $y$, i.e. having the form $f_s^i(y,z^i)$.
+However, it is still an open problem for the case of the fully coupled driver $f^i_s(y,z)$.